The Power of Music in The Wildborn Series

 Lyrics Rooted in Healing

 Savvy and Liberty don’t just survive—they begin to thrive by recognizing the pain and strength in each other.
 Liberty never demanded trust; she simply waited until Savvy was ready.
-In return, Savvy learns that healing isn’t about running away from the past, but about finding someone who sees your wounds and stands beside you anyway.
+In return, Savvy learns that healing isn’t about running away from the past.
+It’s about finding someone who sees your wounds and stands beside you anyway.
 Their bond is a promise: you’re not alone, and you don’t have to hide your pain to be worthy of love or freedom.

 Bringing the Story to Life: Music Video Moments